 Junior Volunteer Program

-The Junior Volunteer Program at VCU Medical Center is a summer-only opportunity for high school students (ages 14 and up) to provide valuable, voluntary service in their community.
+The Junior Volunteer Program is an opportunity for high school students to provide valuable, voluntary service in their community.
+Applicants must be 14 years old and have completed 8th grade by June 17, 2019 in order to be eligible to participate.
+All applicants must have a social security number and plan to be in the metro area of Richmond, VA for the summer of 2019.
 Acceptance can be quite competitive, depending on how many applications are received.
 This year there are spaces for seventy-five (75) participants in the program.
-Applicants must be 14 years old by June 19, 2017 in order to be eligible to participate.

-The program will last for ten weeks, from June 26, 2017 to September 1, 2017.
-Volunteer shifts will be either 9am-12pm or 12pm-3pm on weekdays.
-Each participant will be expected to arrange transportation to volunteer during their designated shift, on the same day at the same time, for at least eight (8) of the ten (10) weeks.
-Every volunteer must be able to attend mandatory Volunteer Orientation the week of June 19-23, and participate during the first week of the program, June 26-June 30.
-Please look at these dates carefully before applying.
+The program will last for ten weeks, from June 24, 2019 to August 30, 2019.
+Volunteer shifts will be set in three-hour blocks between 9am and 4pm on weekdays (Monday-Friday).
+Each participant will have a designated, weekly shift, on the same day at the same time, and will be expected to participate for at least eight (8) of the ten (10) weeks.
+Every volunteer must be able to attend mandatory training the week of June 17-21, and participate during the first week of the program, June 24-June 28.
+Please look at all of these dates carefully before applying.
+Volunteers will be responsible for their own transportation.

 Volunteer Opportunities for Junior Volunteers

 - Welcoming and Wayfinding: Our large, urban campuses can be difficult to navigate.
 One of the most important and appreciated roles of our volunteers is to welcome patients and visitors and assist them in locating their appointment or loved one.
-This type of task is a great way to interact with a variety of patients and visitors and to learn your way around our facility.
+This type of task is a great way to interact with a variety of people, learn about our complex facility, and gain experience talking with patients and their families.

-- Pediatrics and Child Care: The care of infants, children, and adolescents is a large part of the work that goes on at VCU Health.
-Pediatric positions may include tasks such as reading, engaging in creative activities, playing, and comforting our pediatric patients.
-Our child care facilities offer the opportunity to interact with young children and observe the stages of development.
+- Child Care: The care of well infants, children, and adolescents is an important part of the work that goes on at VCU Health.
+Volunteer opportunities may include tasks such as reading, engaging in creative activities, playing, and comforting children.
+Opportunities at our child care facilities offer experience interacting with children and learning about the stages of child development.

-- Clerical and Office Tasks: Office and clerical volunteers may assist in finding resources, filing, and organization tasks.
-This is a great way to gain a behind-the-scenes perspective on healthcare.
+- Clerical and Office Tasks: Volunteers may assist in a variety of ways finding resources, updating information, and completing organizational projects.
+This is a great way to gain a behind-the-scenes perspective on how a healthcare organization works.

 Note: There will be a limited number of placements in each opportunity during each shift.